cdl-geneseo/geneseo-dictionary/T/Thank_you_next.md

 # Thank you, next

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Thank you, next

 Created by  David Sweeney, last modified on May 05, 2023

 (expression) Term drawing from the lyric/ title of the song “Thank You, Next” by Ariana Grande that is also used to describe disinterest in a romantic relationship while simultaneously expressing desire to move onto the next person and experience.
 (Sweeney, S-Z, 2023)Example: “He had his chance.
 Thank you, next”